Home Pharmaceuticals Europe Aesthetic Medicine Market Size, Top Share, Forecast to 2033

 Furthermore, according to a survey conducted by Hamilton Fraser Cosmetic Insurance Company, 99.78 percent of surveyed aesthetic practitioners in the UK stated that COVID-19 had a significant impact on their operations, 86 percent reported a decrease in revenue, and 72 percent stated that they did not have a contingency plan in place to deal with the pandemic.

 During the projected period, technological advancements provide attractive prospects for market participants.
-Furthermore, the critical need of optimising imaging workflows will boost the aesthetic medicine market's future growth rate.
+Furthermore, the critical need to optimize imaging workflows will boost the aesthetic medicine market's future growth rate.

-Top Key Players of Europe Aesthetic Medicine Market
+List of key players in Europe Aesthetic Medicine Market

 1. Evolus Inc.